Title

 A presidential decree declares the Kalayaan Island Group in the South China Sea as part of Philippine territory, asserting sovereignty over the area due to historical reasons, effective occupation, and international law, while providing for the administration and government of the area.

-The purpose is to declare certain areas as part of the Philippine territory and to provide for their government and administration.
+Its purpose is to declare certain area (the Kalayaan Island Group) part of Philippine territory and to provide for their government and administration.

-The Secretary of National Defense or such officers of the Civil government or Armed Forces of the Philippines as the President may designate.
+PD 1596 authorizes that governance be vested in the Secretary of National Defense or in such officers of the Civil Government or Armed Forces of the Philippines as the President may designate.

 Analyze Cases Smarter, Faster